 Around the corner lives an old man with a bald head and droopy eyes.
 Can glued to his hand, he spits his tobacco, dark brown juice drips down his chin.
 Every time someone passes by his porch, ferocious growls erupt from his blind old dog growing old just like his master, hell approaching every minute.
 Indifferent to the weather, or time, or day, he just dozes on the porch waiting for death.
 Kind neighbors stop by leaving meals on the rusty, sinking steps, making an effort that the man won't repay.
-Never touches the food; he leaves it for the dog.
 One day a naïve child walks up to the porch, pets the dog, then walks away.
 Quickly the old man looks up ready to yell at the boy.
 Slowly he sets the can down and stands up.
-Their eyes meet, and the old man recognizes his grandson.
-Undeniably shocked the man falls to his knees.
-Vigorous pain shoots through his heartwheezing and coughing he grasps for his faithful dog.
-Xanex no longer does its job.
+Vigorous pain shoots through his heart-Xanex no longer does its job.
 Yelling out for the boy he never knew, Zen is never reached.